redstone-finance/redstone-node/README.md

 - [Publish to NPM](docs/PUBLISH_TO_NPM.md)

 ## 👨‍💻 Development and contributions
-The codebase consists of --TODO-- written in typescript which is responsible for --TODO--.
 We encourage anyone to build and test the code and we welcome any issues with suggestions and pull requests.

 ### Installing the dependencies
 ```bash